 If you need help (or just want a little laugh), watch the tutorial video.

 - Peel jicama root.
 With a very sharp knife, slice off a bit of the side.
 Now it has a flat surface so it will be stable as you cut.
 Slice jicama into thin “tortillas,” about 1/8” thick.
 Soak in cold water while preparing the rest of the dish, or at least 30 minutes.
-(This will make them pliable, and they won’t break when you fold them in the shape of a taco.)
+(This will make them pliable, and less susceptible to breaking when you fold them in the shape of a taco.)

 - In a large saucepan over medium high heat, melt coconut oil.
 Add chicken, and brown until no pink remains.
 Drain, and add back to the pot.